 - Not heat-resistant

 2. Double Gift Containers – The Candle Tins With Lids

 The Double gift Candle Containers are a bit different than the previously reviewed product.
-Each of the individual cans are decorated in pairs of two, with 24 total tin cans.
+Each of the individual cans is decorated in pairs of two, with 24 total tin cans.
 The designs have different colors and patterns but manage to appear the same, at least to a certain extent.

 You can decorate your room with them and they’ll blend in well, regardless of the kind of furniture you have.
 They hold about four ounces of wax and are easy to clean.
 You probably won’t even need soap and water to remove excess wax; a clean cloth should suffice.
 The inside is smooth, having no ridges and bumps.